fruitflybrain/neu3d/README.md

 - `r` or `radius`: width of the node
 - `parent`: sample ID of the parent node

-In addition to SWC files, a neuron mesh in GLTF format, with '.gltf' extension, can also be visualized.
+In addition to SWC files, a neuron mesh in GLTF format, with '.gltf' extension, can also be visualized [example](https://cdn.rawgit.com/fruitflybrain/neu3d/master/data/hemibrain_neuron.gltf).

 **Synapse**:

-A `.syn` file defined as a csv file with the columns in the following order:
+A `.syn` file defined as a csv file with the columns in the following order [example](https://cdn.rawgit.com/fruitflybrain/neu3d/master/data/synapses.swc):

 - `pre_x`: x coordinate of the presynaptic site,
 - `pre_y`: y coordinate of the presynaptic site,